Live In-Person Training Available: Click Here for Dates and Locations.

-Please Note: If you would like the physical copies of the manual, books and tool cards, you can order Package #2.
+Physical Materials: If you would like the physical copies of the manual, books and tool cards, please order Click Here for Package #2.

 This Video Streaming version of the Teaching Parenting DVD Training is specifically designed for people who live in foreign countries and want to save the international shipping charges and duties.
 You will NOT receive physical copies of the materials with this package.
 All the supplemental materials are PDF downloads and the videos are available to view online.